erlendleganger/snw/src/topic/medium/field-notes-original.md

 <a href="https://www.flickr.com/photos/131463957@N06/16397447843" title="2015-04-03_10-05-48 by Silent Norwegian, on Flickr"><img src="https://farm8.staticflickr.com/7638/16397447843_02f58f641c.jpg" width="500" height="375" alt="2015-04-03_10-05-48"></a>

-This is my first encounter with the favous Field Notes; I bougth this three pack with graph, ruled and plain paper, including a Field Notes pen and a Field Notes rubber band.
-The notebooks are rather thin, seems durable.
+This is my first encounter with the famous Field Notes notebooks.
+I bought this three-pack with graph, ruled and plain paper, including a Field Notes pen and a Field Notes rubber band.
+The notebooks are rather thin, but they seem durable.
 The paper is nice and smooth, and the lines for the graph and ruled paper are printed with a subtle line - visible, but not dominating.

 I'm not sure which pen I should use with it, I need to experiment a bit here.